Unified MCP Server

 Authentication

-There are three authentication options;
+There are two authentication options;

 1. Private LLM API Authentication for 1 Connection: